pcdshub/lightpath/docs/source/tutorial.rst

 Branching Logic, and Graph Construction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In order to determine the state of the "beamline", Lightpath must first understand where the various devices lie along the beam path.
-Lightpath does this by constructing a Directed Acyclic Graph (DAG) with the devices as nodes.
+Lightpath does this by constructing a Directed Graph with the devices as nodes.
 This formulation allows Lightpath to find any and all valid paths to any given device, given the state of the facility at that time.

 In order to do this, each device considered by lightpath must carry with it the following metadata: